 Like its European counterparts, Spain is no stranger to gentrification.
 Neighborhoods once home to migrants have become havens for hipsters in recent years.
 While Barcelona has Gràcia and Madrid Malasaña, we’ve dug deeper and come up with a list of some of the coolest alternative areas in some of the lesser-known cities in Spain.
-So, grab your road bag and shiny white vans, and head to under-the-radar hipster neighbourhoods like Malagueta and Casco Viejo instead.
+So, grab your fanny pack and shiny white vans, and head to these under-the-radar hipster neighborhoods.

 As the birthplace of Pablo Picasso, art is of great importance to the seaside city of Malaga.
 The Malagueta neighborhood, a once industrial area that borders the Mediterrean Sea and Malaga’s center, is home to a museum to their favorite son.
 Museums dot the area and some of the best include the Carmen Thyssen Museum, which celebrates Andalusian artists, and an offshoot of the Centre Pompidou.

 The port area offers a lavish mishmash of cool cafes and green spaces, making it the spot for young people in the know.
 Stroll along the palm tree–fronted Palmeral de las Sorpresas for salty air and sea views that will surprise you.
 End your jaunt with a craft cocktail such as the rum-infused 1919 at legendary El Pimpi or choose from an array of international beers and ciders at El Muro.
-Last but not least, head to Velvet, a concert venue that also hosts regular techno nights.
+When COVID is but a memory, head to Velvet, a concert venue that also hosts regular techno nights.

 Casco Viejo, Toledo